 The good news is that what we eat, and what we feed our families, is within our control.
 In addition, a healthy diet can prevent or address a wide range of emotional, physical, and mental imbalances.

 “Many of our teens have been abusing their bodies through drug use or neglect of general health secondary to depression and/or anxiety, as well as eating disorders.
-We teach the kids that, through healthy eating, their minds can be clearer, their aches and pains can be relieved, and their futures can be brighter.” —Dr. Rachel Fortune, Medical Director at Newport Academy
+We teach the kids that, through healthy eating, their minds can be clearer, their aches and pains can be relieved, and their futures can be brighter.” —Dr. Rachel Fortune, Consulting Psychiatrist at Newport Academy

 Mental Health and the Modern American Diet